ELELAB/ALL_markers/README.md

-- This directory contains gene expression data of the TARGET-ALL-P2 project and information about its metadata such as age of patients, number of samples, number of genes, subtype information etc. Moreover, here the data is subsetted to contain only Primary Blood Derived Cancer - Bone Marrow samples.
+- This directory contains gene expression data of the TARGET-ALL-P2 project and information about its metadata such as age of patients, number of samples, number of genes, subtype information etc. Moreover, here the data is subsetted to contain only Primary Blood Derived Cancer - Bone Marrow samples

 TARGET_replicates:
-- This directory investigates replicate samples found in the TARGET-ALL-P2 data and adjusts the data for these replicates.
+- This directory investigates replicate samples found in the TARGET-ALL-P2 data and adjusts the data for these replicates

 TARGET_processing:
 - This directory processes gene expression data of the TARGET-ALL-P2